 Today’s mobile marketing platforms are split into two different categories.
 The first is mobile-centric marketing organizations.
 These utilize unique mobile features such as cameras, GPS, radios, and microphones, to engage their audience.
 The second category is mobile-extender marketing organizations.
 These extend and adapt existing customers and leads from a desktop environment and provide them with an additional mobile environment.

 This year’s Magic Quadrant provided readers with three key takeaways.
-The first is that leading vendors make data core to their business value, but differ depending on whether they offer a purpose-built mobile platform or multichannel marketing hub.
+The first is that leading vendors make data core to their business value but differ depending on whether they offer a purpose-built mobile platform or multichannel marketing hub.
 The second is that mobile marketing platforms must differentiate between data analytics and service.
-The third is that, when choosing a mobile marketing platform, it’s important to keep your selection future-focused.
-Make sure that your selected provider is considering how rapidly technology changes and evolves, and that your needs will be met not only today, but years from now.
+The third is that it’s important to keep your selection future-focused when choosing a mobile marketing platform.
+Ensure that your selected provider is considering how rapidly technology changes and evolves and that your needs will be met not only today but also years from now.

 In this Magic Quadrant, Gartner evaluates the strengths and weaknesses of 18 providers that it considers most significant in the marketplace and provides readers with a graph (the Magic Quadrant) plotting the vendors based on their ability to execute and their completeness of vision.
 The graph is divided into four quadrants: niche players, challengers, visionaries, and leaders.
 At Solutions Review, we’ve read the report, available here, and pulled out the key takeaways.

 Gartner adjusts its evaluation and inclusion criteria for Magic Quadrants as markets evolve.
 As a result, Adobe, Punchh, and Xtremepush have been added to this year’s report.